 Chapters 25 and 26 in the book of Vayikra can be divided into four sections based on the concluding sentences, 25:38, 25:55, 26:13 and 26:45 of each section.
-These verses have a amazing literary connection with Shemot 6:5-8.
+These verses have a amazing literary connection with Shemot 6:2-8.

-The first section is 25:1-38, and refers to laws (yovel, shemitta) relating to the land.
+The first section is Vayikra 25:1-38, and refers to laws (yovel, shemitta) relating to the land.
 The section concludes with 25:38, “I am G-d who brought you out of the land of Egypt to give you the land of Canaan to be for you a G-d.”
 (Translations are based on Fox, 1995.)

-The second section is from 25:39-55, and records laws concerning slavery.
+The second section is from Vayikra 25:39-55, and records laws concerning slavery.
 This section concludes with 25:55, “For it is to me that the Children of Israel are servants, my servants are they, whom I brought out of the land of Egypt, I am G-d.”

-The third section is 26:1-13 and records the rewards for upholding the laws.
+The third section is Vayikra 26:1-13 and records the rewards for upholding the laws.
 This section concludes with 26:13, “I am G-d who brought you out of the land of Egypt from your being serfs to them; I broke the bars of your yoke, enabling you to walk upright.”

-The fourth section is from 26:14-45, and records the punishments for disobeying the laws.
+The fourth section is from Vayikra 26:14-45, and records the punishments for disobeying the laws.
 This section concludes with 26:45, “I will remember to their (benefit) the covenant of the former-ones whom I brought out of the land of Egypt, before the eyes of the nations, to be for them a G-d.
 I am G-d.”

 Each of the four concluding sentences in Vayikra 25,26 have the common theme that G-d took the people out of Egypt.
-Also, the phrase "I am G-d " appears in each verse and so too in Shemot 6:6-8 the phrase appears in each verse.
-With regard to Shemot 6:5, the verse only has the pronoun "I" but in 6:2 the phrase, "I am G-d" appears, and this verse is connected to 6:5 through the word "also" in the beginning of 6:5.
+Also, the phrase "I am G-d " appears in each verse in the concluding sentences in Vayikra and in Shemot 6:6-8 the phrase appears in each verse.
+More so, 6:2 has the phrase, "I am G-d" and this verse is connected to 6:5 through the word "also" in the beginning of 6:5.
+Thus, one can divide G-d’s words from the second half of Shemot 6:2 through Shemot 6:8 based on the phrase “I am G-d,” into four ideas, 6:2-5, 6:6, 6:7 and 6:8, and this division accords with the concluding sentences of the sections in Vayikra 25,26.

-The correspondence between Vayikra 25,26 and Shemot 6:5-8 shows in a literary manner that the passages from Shemot 6 and Vayikra 25,26, are all one unit.
+The correspondence between Vayikra 25,26 and Shemot 6:2-8 shows in a literary manner that the passages from Shemot 6 and Vayikra 25,26, are all one unit.

-In addition, as Vayikra 26 records the blessings and curses that seal the covenant, the correspondence between Vayikra 25,26 and Shemot 6:5-8 indicate that the purpose of the exodus is the establishment of the covenant between G-d and the Jewish people.
+In addition, as Vayikra 26 records the blessings and curses that seal the covenant, the correspondence between Vayikra 25,26 and Shemot 6:5-8 indicate that the purpose of the Exodus is the establishment of the covenant between G-d and the Jewish people.

 Furthermore, the correspondence suggests that the four verses from Shemot 6:5-8 can be called the four verses of redemption.
 In terms of words or phrases, the four words or verbs would be: One, I will remember them (6:5).
 Two, I will take out, save and redeem them (6:6).
 Three, I will take them for me and will be for them (6:7) and four, I will bring and give them the land of Canaan (6:8).
 This division of the four promises of redemption differs from the usual understanding by the four cups since in the usual understanding all four words are from Shemot 6:6,7, while with this approach, Shemot 6:6 is counted once, and Shemot 6:5 and 6:8 are also included.